Gravitate-Health/Health-and-Wellbeing/health-and-wellbeing-directory/README.md

 Introduction
 ------------
-This repository contains the configuration and deployment files needed for the interface of the "G-Lens: Health And Wellbeing" module.
+This repository contains the configuration and deployment files needed for the directory of the "G-Lens: Health And Wellbeing" module.
 This module handles medication information models, following the HL7-FHIR interoperability standard.

 This application is generated using LoopBack 4 CLI with the initial project layout.